We use cookies to optimize our website & deliver you the best service

 ]

-Individuals are eligible once they receive a negative test result for COVID-19.
+Individuals are eligible to donate once they receive a negative COVID-19 test result.

 Can I donate plasma while taking birth control?